Alison Riske-Amritraj: Personal life

-Professional career
+Career

 2009–11: Early years

 Riske came into 2009 ranked 895 in the world.
 A senior in the class of 2009, she had signed a letter of intent to play college tennis at Vanderbilt University.

 In May, Riske began a run on the ITF Circuit.
-As a qualifier, she reached the semifinals of a pro tournament in Indian Harbor Beach.
+As a qualifier, she reached the semifinals of a pro tournament in Indian Harbour Beach, Florida.
 In June, she reached the finals of a tournament in Hilton Head, and again as a qualifier, reached the semifinals of a tournament in Boston.
 Her form continued as she reached another semifinal, this time in Atlanta.

 By the time of the US Open, her ranking had improved to 344, over 500 places from when she started the year.
 She was granted a wildcard into the qualifying tournament of the US Open, but fell in three sets to Yulia Fedossova.
 Before the US Open, Riske made the decision to give up her scholarship to Vanderbilt University and turn professional largely in part due to her breakthrough year.
 Riske continued her form to the end of the year where she broke through at an ITF tournament in Troy, Alabama.
 Again as a qualifier, she defeated compatriot Christina McHale to take the title there.

-She finished the year ranked at No. 232.
+She finished 2009 ranked at No. 232.

 Riske began 2010, her first full season as a professional, by reaching the semifinals of an ITF event in Rancho Mirage, California.
 She played in several qualifying tournaments for WTA Tour events with little success until June, when she qualified for the grass-court Birmingham Classic, and went on to have her professional breakthrough, earning wins over Aleksandra Wozniak, Anna Chakvetadze and Yanina Wickmayer before losing in three sets to Maria Sharapova in the semifinals.
 This led to her being offered a main draw wildcard to Wimbledon, her Grand Slam debut, where she lost in a rematch against Wickmayer in the first round.
 In October, Riske completed an impressive run of winning a $75k, a $50k and a $50k, in three straight weeks.

-In 2011, Riske reached the finals of $50k in Indian Harbour Beach, Florida.
+In 2011, Riske reached the finals of $50k in Indian Harbour Beach.
 A few weeks later, she had success on grass reaching the semifinals of Nottingham and quarterfinals of the WTA Tour event Birmingham Classic.
 Riske completed 2011 with a successful run in Europe winning in Joué-lès-Tours and Limoges, and finishing the year ranked 136.